Deciphering the role of adipose tissue in breast cancer progression and regulation by obesity

 Figure 1 – Adipocytes are major components of the mammary tumoral microenvironment.
 Hematoxylin/eosin staining of the invasive front in breast cancer.
 When cancer become invasive, tumor cells (pink/mauve) come into contact with the adipose tissue (white cells).

 Breast cancer is the most common cancer in women worldwide.
-Women with breast cancer who are overweight or obese have a shorter disease-free survival, a higher mortality and a decreased response to chemotherapy, relative to their lean counterparts.
+Women with breast cancer who are overweight or obese have a shorter disease-free survival, a higher mortality and a decreased response to chemotherapy, relative to their lean counterparts

 Figure 2.
 Tumor progression is promoted by tumor cell uptake of lipid released by adipocytes at the invasive front.
 Schematic representation of the metabolic symbiosis that occurs at the invasive front.
 Tumor cells release lipolytic signals to transform adipocytes into CAAs.
 In turns, adipocytes release Fatty Acid (FA).
 The lipids are internalized and stored as triglycerides (TG) in tumor cells and when needed the tumor cells release FA that are used for fatty acid oxidation (FAO).
 FAO contributes to increase the invasive abilities of breast cancer cells.
 Adapted from Attané and Muller.
 2020 Trends Cancer.
+2020.

 Our current hypothesis is that this metabolic symbiosis plays a key role in the tumor-promoting effect of adipocytes.
 We have recently set up a 3D coculture system of mammary adipocytes obtained from lean and obese patients.
 This model is used: i) to study the metabolic crosstalk with triple negative breast tumor that appears to exhibit metabolic heterogeneity and ii) to study if this metabolic crosstalk is regulated by obesity.